WPTravelteam/wp-travel/readme.txt

 Before updating plugin please check ["our latest release notes"](#developers).

 == Changelog ==

+= 9.8.0 =
+Release Date: 6th November 2024

+Fixes:
+* Fixed the issue with coupon code on onpage booking
+* Fixed datepicker issue ( unable to select year and month )
+* Fixed the date format issue on checkout page
+* Fixed booking link issue on admin booking email

+Enhancements:
+* Added code to show trip end date on checkout page ( incase of trip duration ( days ) is set )
+* Added wp_rest nonce in import/export route for proper authentication
+* Sanitized the import/export data before importing settings data
+* Added permission callback on import/export rest route

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v9-8-0-update-release-note).**

+= 9.7.0 =
+Release Date: 16th October 2024

+Fixes:
+* Fixed PHP v8.2 warnings
+* Fixed the security issue of import/export settings

+Enhancements:
+* Added code for redirecting to current page after successful login
+* Added ul, ol and li tag on the allow tag lists hook

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v9-7-0-update-release-note).**

+= 9.6.0 =
+Release Date: 23rd September 2024

+Fixes:
+* Fixed escaping issues
+* Fixed PHP Deprecated issues
+* Removed unwanted comment codes and PHP open and closed
+* Removed unwanted console

+Enhancements:
+* Added translation support on translation missing text
+* Localized "Sorry!!
+Pricing not found for selected date.
+Please select another date." string so that it can be translable
+* Replace Itinerary Description "Text Control"  with "Text Editor"

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v9-6-0-update-release-note).**

+= 9.5.0 =
+Release Date: 5th September 2024

+Fixes:
+* Fixed the pickup location not showing on booking data
+* Fixed the issue with Global Trip Tabs default values

+Enhancements:
+* Fixed the pickup location not showing on the booking data
+* Addressed the issue with Global Trip Tabs’ default values
+* Added hook to list trips in Ascending order
+* Fixed PHP deprecated warnings

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v9-5-0-update-release-note).**

+= 9.4.0 =
+Release Date: 21st August 2024

+Fixes:
+* Fixed the design issue of setting checkboxs
+* Fixed the issue with "Open GDPR in new tab" setting
+* Optimized performance by filtering and rewriting duplicate queries

+Enhancements:
+* Added new Pickup Point trip settings
+* Added trip departure time on Booking emails
+* Added hook to disable booking and payment emails
+* Added hook to change the Trip Departure Time email label
+* Added hook to change booking section main title
+* Added hook to change booking date label
+* Added hook to change booking date notice label
+* Added {currency} email tag for currency symbol

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v9-4-0-update-release-note).**

+= 9.3.1 =
+Release Date: 6th August 2024

+Fixes:
+* Quick Fix ( issue with default strings )

+= 9.3.0 =
+Release Date: 6th August 2024

+Fixes:
+* Fixed a text translation issue with the booking status option
+* Fixed issue with the "Enable Pax Individually" - min pax is not working as expected
+* Fixed an issue with adding a trip to the cart when partial payment is enabled (this was only an issue with specific servers)

+Enhancements:
+* Added hook to limit Trip Extras description
+* Added hook to enable/disable block editor for post type "itineraries"
+* Added code to hide calendar once date is selected

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v9-3-0-update-release-note).**

+= 9.2.0 =
+Release Date: 22nd July 2024

+Fixes:
+* Fixed onpage booking issue incase of global price is enable
+* Fixed minpax issue of editing cart ( Onpage Booking )
+* Fixed issue with forgot password function
+* Fixed rendering character issue of the pricing category title

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v9-2-0-update-release-note).**

+= 9.1.0 =
+Release Date: 09th July 2024

+Fixes:
+* Fixed mail function issue related to WP Offload SES Lite
+* Fixed multiple session creation issues
+* Fixed empty array key issue of the setting tabs
+* Optimized trip update's Ajax code
+* Optimized setting update's Ajax code

+Enhancements:
+* Localized strings of on-page booking for missing translations
+* Added hook to set the size of the single trip's featured image

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v9-1-0-update-release-note).**

 = 9.0.0 =
 Release Date: 24th June 2024